GerritCodeReview/plugins_serviceuser/src/main/resources/Documentation/rest-api-config.md

 Lists service users.

+In order to be able to see a service user the caller must be

+* a member of the owner group,
+* the creator of the service user if no owner group is assigned or
-In order to see a service user the caller must have created that service user or be a member of a group that is granted the 'Administrate Server' capability.
+* a member of a group that is granted the 'Administrate Server' capability.

 #### Request